Watch Paparazzi Logo

 pilot Carlos Sainz spotted wearing a Richard Mille RM 50-03

-Description: Richard Mille RM 50-03 Tourbillon Split Seconds Chronograph McLaren F1 Team – Titanium, Carbon TPT & Graph TPT
+Who & what: Richard Mille RM 50-03 Tourbillon Split Seconds Chronograph McLaren F1 Team – Titanium, Carbon TPT & Graph TPT

 Carlos Sainz was photographed wearing a Richard Mille RM 50-03 Tourbillon Split Seconds Chronograph — a watch that carries an irony hard to ignore.
 The shot was taken while Sainz was still competing under Ferrari colors, yet on his wrist sat a timepiece born from one of Ferrari's most storied Formula 1 rivals: McLaren.
 In the world of paddock watch-spotting, context is everything, and this sighting delivers it in abundance.